aligajani/ansible-playbooks-laravel-5/README.md

 ##### Brief

 Ideally suitable for Laravel setups, this Ansible provision recipe does a lot more than you might think.
-The nginx configuration includes the industry standard optmizations so you can run a high traffic site out of the box.
+The configurations includes the industry standard optmizations so you can run a high traffic site out of the box.

 The php7.0 'batteries included' build by Ondrej Sury comes with all the necessary extensions to satisfy major framework requirements.
-This includes curl, fpm, mysql, gd, mbstring, mcrypt, memcached etc.
+For example, see the list below and see the goodies that our playbooks supplies.

+* php7.0-common
+* php7.0-cli
+* php7.0-intl
+* php7.0-curl
+* php7.0-cgi
+* php7.0-fpm
+* php7.0-mysql
+* php7.0-gd
+* php7.0-mbstring
+* php7.0-mcrypt
+* php7.0-memcached
+* php7.0-apcu

 ##### Ansible